Introduction

 If an approval request has been denied or cancelled, it can be restarted.
 Restarting creates a new approval request that is linked to the original and includes the same positions and draft attributes.
 The original request remains unchanged for audit purposes.

-The new request uses the current workflow assigned to the department, which may differ from the original if the workflow configuration has changed since the original request was submitted.
-Fresh approval steps are created from the current workflow and the approval process begins from the start.
+The new request uses the workflow assigned to the department, which may differ from the original if the workflow configuration has changed since the original request was submitted.
+Fresh approval steps are created from that workflow and the approval process begins from the start.

 To restart a request, navigate to the denied or cancelled request's detail page and click Restart Request.
 Restarting requires the position request permission for the request's department.